The Best Day Trips from Florence: A Complete Guide

 Milan

-Located over 300km north of the Tuscan city, Milan may not be the most obvious day trip from Florence.
+Located over 300km north of the Tuscan city, Milan may not be the most obvious day trip on this list.
 But thanks to Italy’s high-speed train network, it’s actually possible to reach the northern city in less than 2 hours.

 The financial powerhouse of Italy has a completely different vibe from most other major cities.
 Milan is far more modern and more fashion-forward than the rest of the country – something you’ll notice the second you step foot in the city.